CakePHP-Copula/Copula/README.md

 		'ps'		=> '&', // param separator
 		'kvs'		=> '=', // key-value separator
 	);
-	// Key => Values substitions in the uri-path right before the request is made.
+	// Key => Values substitutions in the uri-path right before the request is made.
 Scans uri-path for :keyname public $tokens = array();
 	// Enable OAuth for the api
 	public function __construct($config) {